 Changing the attitudes and behaviors of a codependent relationship can be easier said than done.
 In a drug rehab setting, this change begins with the 12-step program.
 The first step is for the alcoholic or addict to accept that they have a problem and are powerless.
 The victim, rescuer and critic realize with this step they alone are responsible for their actions.
 Then the individual learns that they must rely on a higher power, and not others to help them with their condition.
 When the focus is a power greater than one's own, the playing field becomes level.
 The victim, rescuer and critic realize they are all on the same plane, and one is not greater than another.

 Codependency treatment also requires the individual to have a conscious awareness of their behaviors.
-Instead of acting on reflex, they are more aware of those they are influencing through their behavior.
-This is done by not only establishing boundaries in the drug rehab facility and in the home, but making the individual accountable for their actions.
-This is done with a great deal of love throughout.
+Instead of acting on reflex, they are more thoughtful towards those they are influencing through their behavior.
+This is done through holding a person accountable and sticking to boundaries that are established.
+Most importantly, this should always be done with love as the intention.
 As long as the recovering alcoholic/addict has focus of their higher power, the behavior will be one of love and not of fear.

 Cirque Lodge Individual and Family Treatments

-When the individual comes into our alcohol and drug rehab center, a large part of the process is to treat them for their codependency problems.
-This is done with therapy programs.
-Each resident benefits from having a primary counselor who helps them on with one-on-one therapies.
+When the individual comes into our alcohol and drug rehab center, a large part of the process is to treat them for their codependency problems with therapy.
+Each resident benefits from having a primary counselor who helps them on with multiple one-on-one sessions each week.
 These therapies address their behaviors and provide methods for rehabilitating and changing these behaviors.

 Since the alcoholic/addict isn't the only one struggling with these behaviors, a family program is part of drug treatment at Cirque Lodge.
 Family Week is designed to help families address the drama of codependency within the home.
 Workshops are provided to raise awareness on these behaviors and how to avoid enabling.
 Therapies are provided on a family level to help remove the fears within the home and begin the process of healing and love.